EI-CoreBioinformatics/mikado/docs/Usage_dir/Configure.rst

  * all the ORFs share the same strand
  * all the ORFs are non-overlapping, ie they do not share any bp

-In these situations, Mikado can try to deal with the chimeras in five different ways:
+In these situations, Mikado can try to deal with the chimeras in five different ways, in decreasingly conservative fashion:

 * *nosplit*: leave the transcript unchanged.
 The presence of multiple ORFs will affect the scoring.
 * *stringent*: leave the transcript unchanged, unless the two ORFs both have hits in the protein database and none of the hits is in common.